 HIV is still the number one killer of adolescents in Africa

-Each drill contains a sexual health message about HIV that unfolds as they play.
+Each drill contains a sexual health message that unfolds as they play.
 Drills are designed so that young people learn through play, in a way they enjoy, remember and understand.
 Through the messages in these drills, we educate and challenge young players to make safer decisions, limiting the impact of HIV in their families and communities.